 Georgia Distracted Driving Laws

-Georgia enacted distracted driving laws in July 2018.
 Distracted driving laws prohibit drivers from using cell phones for calling or texting while driving.
+Georgia enacted its distracted driving laws much later than most states, in July 2018.

 Georgia laws for distracted driving prohibit certain uses of handheld devices such as phones while operating a vehicle.